 The next component of a subwoofer is the surround.
 It is a flexible ring around the cone of the sub that connects it with the basket.
 Although it might not seem like an important part of a sub, it is quite vital to your subwoofer’s suspension system.
 This is because it keeps the cone perfectly centered, and therefore prevents extra stress from acting on the voice coil.
 Also, it helps bring the cone back to its initial position safely as it moves back and forth when audio is being played.

-Because of all this, along with being flexible, the surround also need to be quite strong.
+Because of all this, along with being flexible, the surroundings also need to be quite strong.
 It is usually made up of either foam or rubber; both have their own advantages and disadvantages.
 Foam is more lightweight than rubber and provides a dampening effect to reduce its resonance, but it is less durable.
 Rubber, on the other hand, is more durable but less flexible than foam.
 Both types of surrounds also have different effects on the audio of the subwoofer, which is why it all depends on your preference in the end.

 A major component of a subwoofer is the cone, also known as the speaker diaphragm.
 This is also part of the suspension system of a subwoofer, with its purpose being to move back and forth to push the air and produce sound waves.
 This is why the cone should be lightweight but stiff and unyielding so that less force is needed to push the air without it getting deformed or damaged.